gssapi/krb5-downstream/doc/admin/enctypes.rst

     set this to *true* unless the use of weak enctypes is an acceptable risk for your environment and the weak enctypes are required for backward compatibility.

-**allow_des3**
-    was added in release 1.21 and defaults to *false*.
-Unless this flag is set to *true*, the KDC will not issue tickets with des3-cbc-sha1 session keys.
-In a future release, this flag will control whether des3-cbc-sha1 is permitted in similar fashion to weak enctypes.

 **allow_rc4**
     was added in release 1.21 and defaults to *false*.
 Unless this